moontails/heartstrings/.github/ISSUE_TEMPLATE/q-a.md

 ---

 **Description**
+lets use github issues if you have any feedback to share with the author or seek clarification or talk about any reasonable topic.

-what would you like to talk about? what's on your mind? briefly jot down your discussion starter. note - unrelated issues will be marked as such and may end up being ignored or deleted.
+note - unrelated issues will be marked as such and may end up being ignored or deleted.

-**Fun fact about you or whatever you wanna share with the rest of the universe!** exercise good judgement
+**Just to make it a bit more interesting - add a fun fact about you or anything you wanna share!** please exercise good judgement